sarahwkh9/sarahwkh9/readme.md

 ## 📌 About Me

-- 💻 I'm passionate about programming.
-- 🚀 I'm constantly learning and updating my skills to stay up-to-date with the latest technologies.
+'m a **Frontend Developer** and **Data Analyst** who loves combining code and data to build powerful, user-friendly applications.

+- 💡 Passionate about creating dynamic interfaces using **React** and modern web tools.
+- 📊 Skilled at extracting insights from data using **Python**, **Power BI**, and **MySQL**.
+- 🚀 Always learning and exploring new technologies in both development and data analysis.
-- 🎯 I'm currently seeking new opportunities to apply my knowledge and expertise in the programming space.
+- 🎯 Currently open to new opportunities in both frontend development and data-driven projects.

 ---